eccanto/base-performance-testing-k6-elasticsearch-kibana/README.md

 The stress test will simulate a large number of concurrent login requests to evaluate how the system handles authentication under heavy load.

-**Parameters**
+**System parameters**

+* `normal expected utilisation`: 2000 concurrent users.
+* `maximum design capacity`: 3000 concurrent users.

+**Scenario parameters**

+* `maximum number of users`: 3600 concurrent users, 20% more than the maximum designed capacity.
-* `Concurrent users`: Start with 1000 concurrent users and gradually increase.
+* `initial number of users`: start with 600 concurrent users and gradually increase.
-* `Ramp-up period`: 2 minutes, add 500 users every 30 seconds until reaching 3000 concurrent users.
+* `ramp-up period`: 2 minutes, add 500 users every 30 seconds until reaching 3000 concurrent users.
-* `Test duration`: 5 minutes.
+* `test duration`: 5 minutes.

+**Scenario thresholds**

+* `HTTP errors`: HTTP errors should be less than 1%.
+* `response time`: 95% of requests should be below 500ms.

 #### Run